markusmoenig/Eldiron/docs/docs/creator/authoring.md

 ## What You Can Edit

-The Authoring dock currently edits TOML metadata for selected:
+The Authoring dock edits player-facing TOML metadata for:

-- sectors
+- selected sectors
-- linedefs
+- selected linedefs
-- entity instances
+- selected character templates
-- item instances
+- selected item templates

-This metadata is stored with the selected object and is intended for player-facing text.
+Important:

+- sectors and linedefs are authored from the current region selection
+- characters and items are authored on their templates, not on placed instances
+- gameplay/mechanical TOML still belongs in the normal `Data` dock

+So the split is:

+- `Authoring`: descriptive and presentation text
+- `Data`: stats, flags, input, rules-related values, and other mechanics

 ## Minimal Format